MyPureCloud/developer-center-blog/source/2023-09-28-answer-call-via-api/index.md

 #### Make Call

 :::{"alert":"warning","autoCollapse":false}
-***When using the Genesys Cloud WebRTC Phone*** and initiating a call via Platform API (from a custom application), it is required to [allow the user to place calls with another app](https://help.mypurecloud.com/articles/allow-apps-to-place-calls/).
+***When using the Genesys Cloud Web/Desktop app along with a Genesys Cloud WebRTC Phone*** and initiating a call via Platform API (from a custom application), it is required to [allow the user to place calls with another app](https://help.mypurecloud.com/articles/allow-apps-to-place-calls/).
 :::

 ![Place Call](placing-calls-app.png)

 This setting is not managed centrally using the Genesys Cloud Admin UI.
-Each user must enable this setting from his Genesys Cloud Desktop.
+Each user must enable this setting from his Genesys Cloud Web/Desktop app.
 Please also note that the setting is saved in browser's cookies.
 It will remain set (until/unless the cookie expire or is removed).